alphagov/govuk-developer-docs/source/manual/adding-disks-in-vcloud.html.md

 ## 6) Run Puppet

-1)  Run Puppet, which will configure LVM and tune the filesystem:
+1. Run Puppet, which will configure LVM and tune the filesystem:

 ```bash
 govuk_puppet --test
 ```

-2)  Verify that the new disk has been created by checking the output of `sudo fdisk -l` which will no longer say the disk is unpartitioned.
-For a new logical volume you can also check `mount` for its existence
+2. Verify that the new disk has been created by checking the output of `sudo fdisk -l` which will no longer say the disk is unpartitioned.
+For a new logical volume, you can also check `mount` for its existence

 ## 7) Extend existing logical volume and filesystem